bunnylushington/DigitalOcean/README.md

 This is a work in progress!
 (But if you have ideas, be sure to let me know.)

+## Not Yet Implemented ##

+All of the Droplet and Droplet Actions section; delete and update image; all of the Image Actions section.

 ## Copyright ##

 This library is (c) 2015 BAPI Consulting and released under the MIT License.